harish876/github-cli-dependabot-clone/Readme.md

 # Github CLI in Node.js

 A Github CLI app in Node.js.
-The app checks weather in command line.
+The app checks your dependencies for updates, creates a new branch and commits the latest updates and raises a PR.

 ## Usages